very-cool-name/blog-from-scratch/README.md

 ```

 In our case it's a bit worse beacuse we can't actually save a pointer of type `T`.
 And even though we have `TypeAtIdx` it's not usable in runtime.

 ```cpp
 ~Variant() {
     using T = TypeAtIdx<type_idx_, Types...>;  // this does not work type_cast<T>()->~T();
 }
 ```

 Destructor can't be called recursively to iterate `Types...` , so a helper function is needed.
-It will iterate through sequence of indexes `0..sizeof...(Types)` and when hitting appropriate one - use `TypeAtIdx` to call proper destructor.
+It will iterate through the sequence of indexes `0..sizeof...(Types)` and call proper destructor on hitting appropriate one.

 ```cpp
 template<size_t Idx>